sains1/temporal-dotnet-generators/README.md

 Usage:

 Create a partial class inheriting from `ActivityMockBase` and mark it with the `[GenerateNSubstituteMocks]` attribute.
-The code generator will populate the partial class with mocked methods for each Activity on the target activity class.

 ```csharp
 [GenerateNSubstituteMocks]